v12technology/fluxtion/README.md

 *
    *  Auditors record event and node execution paths for post processing analysis.
    *  graphml and png are generated as well as code.
-   *  The graphml can be loaded into the visualiser for analysis.
    *  Audit records are in a structured machine friendly form.
+   *  Graphml and audit records loaded into the visualiser for analysis.
    *  Dynamic property tracing using reflection.
-   *  Auditors can record performance for events and profile systems or individual nodes.
+   *  Auditors can record performance and profile systems or individual nodes.
   </details>

 <details>